Sacramento Brake Failure Lawyer

 There are circumstances where brake failure was not the real culprit of the collision.
 For example, if you are involved in a rear-end collision or another driver slams into your vehicle at an intersection, the collision may have actually been caused by the carelessness of the other driver.
 They may not have been paying attention to the road or were texting and driving.
 Or, they may have been intoxicated or on prescription drugs which slowed their reflexes.
 If this type of evidence exists, your personal injury claim will likely be against the driver and their auto insurance policy for negligence.

-If the other driver tries to raise brake failure as a defense, it is important to keep in mind that the law in every state requires drivers to keep their tires, brakes, and other equipment in properly functioning condition.
+If the other driver tries to raise brake failure as a defense, it is important to keep in mind that the law in every state requires drivers to keep their tires, brakes, and other equipment in proper functioning condition.
 This means that, even if there is evidence of brake failure, it could be argued that the driver failed to properly maintain their vehicle, which is another basis for a negligence claim.Mechanical Failure May Mean the Auto Manufacturer is Responsible for Your Harms and Losses

-There are other cases where the other driver was operating their vehicle appropriately and judiciously applied their brakes to try and avoid a collision when the brakes failed.
+There are other cases where the other driver was operating their vehicle appropriately and judiciously applied their brakes to avoid a collision when the brakes failed.
 This caused their vehicle to collide with your vehicle.
 In this instance, if it can be shown that the brakes failed as a result of a defect in the vehicle’s brake system, the manufacturer could be held responsible for the collision through a product liability claim.

-Your Sacramento personal injury attorney can still raise a negligence claim in your product liability case, but the strict liability portion of your claim will focus exclusively on whether or not the vehicle’s brake system was defective.
+Your Sacramento personal injury attorney can still raise a negligence claim in your product liability case.
+Still, the strict liability portion of your claim will focus exclusively on whether or not the vehicle’s brake system was defective.
 In other words, it does not matter if the manufacturer exercised a level of reasonable action in manufacturing the system.
 If it is proven to be defective, the manufacturer can be held liable.
-Courts in California have embraced this policy by reasoning that companies enjoying tremendous profits from a defective product placed into in the stream of commerce and available to consumers across the country should bear the costs of injuries caused by the defective product.Pursuing Financial Restitution for Your Harms and Losses
+Courts in California have embraced this policy by reasoning that companies enjoying tremendous profits from a defective product placed into the stream of commerce and available to consumers across the country should bear the costs of injuries caused by the defective product.Pursuing Financial Restitution for Your Harms and Losses

 Filing a personal injury or wrongful death lawsuit against a large auto manufacturer can be quite intimidating and overwhelming.
 It can be especially daunting if you are the one who was seriously injured and you are trying to pick up the pieces of your life after a collision.
 This is why it makes sense to retain the services of an experienced Sacramento brake failure injury lawyer.

-Economic damages include medical bills that you or your family incurred from the accident, medical expenses you can reasonably expect to incur in the future (e.g., rehabilitative expenses), along with lost wages due to time missed from your job.
+Economic damages include medical bills that you or your family incurred from the accident, medical expenses you can reasonably expect to incur in the future (e.g., rehabilitative expenses), along lost wages due to time missed from your job.

 If you lost a loved one in the accident and are pursuing a wrongful death claim against the auto manufacturer (or driver), then the economic damages that can be pursued include funeral and burial costs and the value of the financial support lost by your loved one’s death.